psychopy/workshops/source/3days/day2/pavlovia.rst

 **Using python modules**

-Semantic errors commonly happen when researchers try to use python libraries or functions that dont exist in Javascript e.g. *"np is not defined"* We recommend taking a look at the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ in cases like thisthat need manually translating.
-Here, there is a handy list of python terms and there equivilant javascript term (A huge credit to `Wakefield Morys-Carter <https://uk.linkedin.com/in/wakecarter>`_ for compiling this).
+Semantic errors commonly happen when researchers try to use python libraries or functions that don't exist in Javascript e.g. *"np is not defined"* We recommend taking a look at the `crib sheet <https://discourse.psychopy.org/t/psychopy-python-to-javascript-crib-sheet/14601>`_ in cases like thisthat need manually translating.
+Here, there is a handy list of python terms and there equivalent JavaScript term (A huge credit to `Wakefield Morys-Carter <https://uk.linkedin.com/in/wakecarter>`_ for compiling this).

 .. nextSlide::

-**Decalring variables**
+**Declaring variables**

 Another reason a semantic error could occur is if you have created a custom function that can't be accessed from within the location it is called.